New speakers are added continuously. Please check back to see the latest updates to the Strata Rx Conference program.

 John Wilbanks works on open content, open data, and open innovation systems.
 He is a Senior Fellow at the Kauffman Foundation and a Research Fellow at Lybba.
 He’s worked at Harvard Law School, MIT’s Computer Science and Artificial Intelligence Laboratory, the World Wide Web Consortium, the US House of Representatives, and Creative Commons, as well as starting a bioinformatics company.
 He sits on the Board of Directors for Sage Bionetworks, iCommons, and 1DegreeBio, and the Advisory Board for Boundless Learning.
 John holds a degree in philosophy from Tulane University and also studied modern letters at the University of Paris (La Sorbonne).

-Josh Wills is Cloudera’s Director of Data Science, working with customers and engineers to develop Hadoop-based solutions across a wide-range of industries.
+Josh Wills is director of data science at Cloudera, where he works with customers and engineers to develop Hadoop-based solutions across a wide range of industries.
 Prior to joining Cloudera, Josh worked at Google, where he worked on the ad auction system and then led the development of the analytics infrastructure used in Google+.
-He earned his Bachelor’s degree in Mathematics from Duke University and his Master’s in Operations Research from The University of Texas – Austin.
+He earned his bachelor’s degree in mathematics from Duke University and his master’s in operations research from The University of Texas-Austin.

 Dr. Nathan Wolfe is an epidemiologist who fights disease pandemics with an unprecedented early-warning system to forecast, pinpoint and control new plagues worldwide before they kill millions.
 He is the Lorry I. Lokey Visiting Professor in Human Biology at Stanford University and the Founder and CEO of Metabiota, as well as the Chairman of Global Viral.
 His survey of diseases that have historically had the greatest impact on humanity revealed that most started with animals.
 Based on this, he created a global network of sites in viral hotspots where people are highly exposed to animals and are most at risk for early infection when viruses leap from animals to humans.